system76/docs/_articles/system-firmware.md

 ### Switching Between Proprietary Firmware and System76 Open Firmware

-If you would like to transition from proprietary firmware to System76 Open Firmware, on a supported model, please view [this article](/articles/transition-firmware/)
+If you would like to transition from proprietary firmware to System76 Open Firmware (on a supported model), please view [this article](/articles/transition-firmware/).